GigaRyno/FinalProject/README.md

 Note: The X-axis is always going to stay the same because for easy reability I made it so that ever the option they choose is always over time.

+# Libraries Used

+- I used pbPlot as a library to make the graphs

 # During Project Process
 Final Project for CSI-230